grace kim – love hotel

 Love hotels in South Korea are commonly known to be where lovers go to carry on secret affairs.
 I was given access to photograph the rooms of a love hotel in Seoul after couples had checked out and before the rooms had been cleaned.
 Korean culture has many rules and formalities that have always felt very restrictive to me, so I was intrigued by the idea of being where I shouldn’t be and observing things I shouldn’t be observing-remnants of love affairs that were presumably forbidden as well.
 By visiting the rooms just moments after they had been vacated, I wanted to explore residual tension between the presence and absence of the anonymous couples, and to contemplate the stories implied by what remained.
 Rather than consider the rooms as a whole I focus on the bed, treating it as a metaphor for love and nostalgia.

-167 Responses to “grace kim – love hotel”
+167 thoughts on “grace kim – love hotel”

 Asher